 Thorpe then went to Hollywood where he found some work as a Native American actor.
 He fought for equal pay for his fellow Native American Actors

 He received awards and gave speeches all across America.
 One speech showed his respect for his roots: ” I have never forgotten I am an Indian.
 No Indian can forget it.
-We settled this country long before long before the white people ever came to these shores.
+We settled this country long before the white people ever came to these shores.
 But red men are wards of the Government.
-The indian should be permitted to shed his inferiority complex and live like a normal American Citizen.”
+The Indian should be permitted to shed his inferiority complex and live like a normal American Citizen.”

 in 2005 evidence showed Jim even played professional Basketball